neallawson/yt-id/README.md

 ```

 Each entry shows the ID, decision, confidence, fetch status, derived artist,
-filename, and the reason it landed in review — so you can curate
+filename, and the reason it landed in review — so you can curate `ytid.yaml`
-`config/overrides.yaml` (e.g. add an artist→genre mapping) and re-run
+(or add an artist→genre mapping in `config/overrides.yaml`) and re-run
 `classify` to promote items to `move`.

 **Title-only moves.** A `move` needs a title.
 Artist and genre are optional.